Subcritical epidemics on random graphs: Proof of the lower bound: Theorem

-with probability at least $1 - \frac{200 \log (\la (A-2))}{\la^{2}(A-2)} - 3e^{-\la^{2}(A-2) /10^5}\ge 0.99$ because $\la<1/20$.
-This allows us to couple the contact process on $P$ with a percolation process as follows. \begin{lemma} [Coupling with Percolation] Consider the following percolation on $[L]\times [0, 1, \dots)$: edges connecting vertices $(i, 0)$ and $(i+1, 0)$ are open for all $i$.
-If $(i, t)$ belongs to an open edge then with probability at least $.99$, the edges connecting $(i, t)$ and $(i, (t+1))$, $(i\pm 1, (t+1))$ are also open.
-These events occur independently.
-There exists a coupling of the contact process on $P$ with all vertices initially infected and the percolation such that if $(i, t)$ belongs to an open edge in the percolation then there are at least $\la (A-2)/100$ vertices in the $i$-th star of $P$ that are infected at time $ta$ where $a$ is as in \eqref{def:a}. \end{lemma} \begin{proof}[Proof of Lemma \ref{lm:dominate:percolation}] For each $i\in [L]$, let $\A^{t}_i$ be the event that there are at least $\la (A-2)/100$ vertices in the $i$-th star of $P$ that are infected at time $ta$.
-It suffices to show that
+\begin{lemma}[Coupling with Percolation] Consider the bond percolation on the graph $\L$ where each of the directed edges is open with probability $.99$, independently.
+There exists a coupling of the contact process on $\Gamma$ with all vertices initially infected and the percolation such that if a vertex $(i, t)$ is connected with some vertex $(j, 0)$ by a directed open path in the percolation then there are at least $\la (A-2)/100$ leaves in the $i$-th star of $\Gamma$ that are infected at time $ta$ where $a$ is as in \eqref{def:a}. \end{lemma} \begin{proof}[Proof of Lemma \ref{lm:dominate:percolation}] For each $i\in [L]$, let $\A^{t}_i$ be the event that there are at least $\la (A-2)/100$ leaves in the $i$-th star of $\Gamma$ that are infected at time $ta$.
+We will show that

+Consider the following process on $\L$ where we expose the edges as $t$ grows.
+At any time $ta$, we relabel the leaves so that the infected leaves in each star are placed first.
+We then say that the edges $(i, t)\to (j, t+1)$ with $j\in \{i\pm 1, i\}\cap [L]$ are open if $\A_{i}^{t+1} \cap \A_{i-1}^{t+1} \cap \A_{i+1}^{t+1}$ assuming that the first $\la(A-2)/100$ leaves in the $i$-th star are infected at time $ta$.
+This is a random variable depending only on the Poisson clocks within the $i$-th and $(i\pm 1)$-th stars, so they are $3$-dependent.
+Note that this process satisfies the property that if a vertex $(i, t)$ is connected with some vertex $(j, 0)$ by a directed open path then there are at least $\la (A-2)/100$ leaves in the $i$-th star of $\Gamma$ that are infected at time $ta$.
+By Theorem 0.0 (i) in \cite{liggett1997domination}, this process dominates the described percolation.
+Therefore, we obtain the stated lemma.